sciactive/pnotify/README.md

 ## Bootstrap

+Styling for the popular Bootstrap library.
+Doesn't support dark mode (but you can use a Bootstrap theme).
 To set Bootstrap as the default style, include the appropriate line(s) from below:

 ```js
 import { defaults } from 'PNotify/dist/es/PNotify';